DariusGarcia/team-profile-generator/README.md

 ## Description

+Team Profile Generator is a Node.js app that lets users create a team profile that outputs a static HTML file.
+Users are prompted to answer details about themselves and their work environment.

 ## Usage

 - Run node index.js to start program.
 - Answer to prompts and select the options available to generate a webpage displaying the user details.

 ## License

+MIT License

 ## Installation